WibblyGhost/solar_logger/README.md

 Both `docker-compose.yml` and `solar-logger-build.ps1` can be customized to your personal preferences.

-**Note:** To run the SolarLogger you require a `solar.env` file in the same directory that you run the `solar-logger-build.ps1` file, otherwise change the `$EnvFile` variable to reflect the true path.
+**Note:** To run the SolarLogger you require a `.env` file in the same directory that you run the `solar-logger-build.ps1` file, otherwise change the `$EnvFile` variable to reflect the true path.

 ```powershell
 # NOTES